SoftUni-Internal/interactive-content/EN/01-Modules/03-Summary.md

 - Node\.js Modules

-	- The `module.exports` special object is used to export data or functionality
+	- the `module.exports` special object is used to export data or functionality

-    - We use `require()` to import them:
+    - we use `require()` to import them

 ```js
 const myModule = require("./myModule.js");